Antoine74861/quick-launch-ahk/README.md

 # Mini App Launcher (AHK v2)

-Mini AutoHotkey v2 script to quickly launch a predefined list of applications using `Ctrl + Numpad5`.
+Mini AutoHotkey v2 script to quickly launch a predefined list of applications using `Ctrl + Numpad5`, or automatically on launch if `autorun := true`.

 > [!WARNING]
 > When compiling the script, the value of `A_ProgramFiles` may differ depending on the compilation mode: